 “Hey.
 I just got in a car accident.
 This guy just whipped out of his parking spot and hit me.
 What should I do?”

-It was a crisp winter Saturday morning, as my frustrated wife recounted the event that had just turned her simple errand run into a shitty day.
+It was a crisp winter Saturday morning, as my frustrated wife recounted the event that had just turned her simple errand run into an awful day.

 “Was it mostly his fault?”